openspim/openspim.github.io/Pre-requisites.md

 ---
+title: Basic requirements for OpenSPIM image processing
+layout: page
+description: Basic requirements for OpenSPIM image processing
 ---
-# Basic requirements for SPIMage processing

 ## Hardware requirements

 OpenSPIM image processing involves computationally relatively expensive steps particularly due to the size of the imaged dataset.
 Typical acquisition will consist of multiple views 100-400 MB each.
 Those large images have to be at least temporarily held in memory, usually in multiple copies and therefore we recommend to **invest in RAM**.